teorema-sistemas/angular4j/README.md

 - Work with generic attributes in method.
 - Built in i18n Translation.
 - Handles HTTP/HTTPS methods calls.
-- Handle real-time calls via Servlet Container, without webservices.
+- Real-time calls via Servlet Container, without webservices.
-- Detailed control over server side and client side data updates.
 - QueryModels: queries from server to client and updates the models.
 - Events and queryModels broadcast.
 - Event Driven, Real Time, and lightweight.